 History Today, a monthly print historical magazine, has a website which contains a large collection of high quality articles on major historical subjects with new articles added to the website each month.
 The site also includes a comprehensive links section.
 Another excellent site, HistoryNet is produced by Cowles Media, a publisher of numerous historical magazines including American History, America's Civil War, British Heritage, Military History, Vietnam, World War II and others.
 The website features articles from these magazines, as well as online discussion forums and a "Today in History" feature.

-Another resource, History Buff, contains a search engine of history websites.
-The search engine contains links to historical subjects including: the Civil War, sports, presidential history, disasters and the Old West.
+Another resource, besthistorysites.net, contains a directory of history websites.
+The site links to relevant history sites by region and time period.
 HyperHistory Online is a unique site which allows visitors to reference historical information from a virtual timeline.
-Other valuable general history websites include: the Historical Text Archive, Historical Documents on the Internet and The History Place.
+Another valuable general history website is The History Place.

 Specific Historical Sites